RalphHightower/RalphHightower/ChatGPTHaiku.md

 |You're welcome!
 Have a wonderful day as well.
 Goodbye and take care!|

 ### El Camino[^22]

+[^22]: A mid-60's El Camino is on my car bucket 🪣 list.
+I drove a '66 from high school through college.
+After marriage to Paula, we have owned a few current year El Caminos, also including a used '65 *(since it had a manual transmission, Paula was unable to drive it)*.

 | *"RalphHightower"* / [ChatGPT](https://chat.openai.com/) |
 |---|